 I have assumed that the insurance company price would be calculated on an actuarial basis similar to that implied by bulk annuity quotations seen by Willis Towers Watson at around the valuation date.
-I have assumed winding-up costs of £66 million.
+I have assumed winding-up costs of £4 million.

 The table below summarises how the main assumptions used to estimate the Fund's solvency position at this and the previous actuarial valuation differ from the assumptions used to calculate the technical provisions liabilities.

-Financial assumptions 31 March 2018 31 March 2015

-and the second s % pa % pa

-Pensioner discount rate Gilts + 0.25% 2.05%

-Non-pensioner discount rate Gilts - 0.35% 1.65%

-CPI inflation 2.60% 2.80%

-Pension increases in payment

-- RPI capped at 5% pa 3.30% 2.90%

-- CPI capped at 3% pa 2.60% 2.20%
+These assumptions apply to those liabilities that are not covered under buy-in policies.

+Einanaial accumptions 31 March 2021 31 March 2018 Financial assumptions % pa % pa Pensioner discount rate Gilts + 0.25% Gilts + 0.25% Non-pensioner discount rate Gilts - 0.15% Gilts - 0.35% CPI inflation 0.7% below RPI up to 2030, and in line with RPI from 2030 2.60%